nightscout/AndroidAPS/README-Combo.md

 - A Roche Accu-Chek Combo (any firmware, they all work)
 - A Smartpix or Realtyme device together with the 360 Configuration Software to configure the pump.
-  Roche sends these out Smartpix devices and the configuration software free of charge to their customers upon request.
+  Roche sends out Smartpix devices and the configuration software free of charge to their customers upon request.
 - A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod)
-- To build AndroidAPS with Combo support you need the lastet Android Studio 3 version
+- To build AndroidAPS with Combo support you need the latest Android Studio 3 version

 Limitations:
 - Extended bolus and multiwave bolus are not supported.